robert-laws/portfolio-project-rails-dog-daycare/README.md

 #### Add or Remove a Dog from the User account

-- [ ] add feature to add a new dog to an user
+- [x] add feature to add a new dog to an user
-- [ ] add feature to remove an existing dog from a user
+- [x] add feature to remove an existing dog from a user
+- [x] use a partial to render the form for the new and edit views

 ## Phase 4